 - Wearing snug underwear to support the scrotum

-After vasectomy, it usually takes several months for all remaining sperm to ejaculate or reabsorb.
-Alternative methods of birth control must be used, until a semen sample test shows a zero-sperm count.
+After a vasectomy, it can take several months for all remaining sperm to ejaculate or reabsorb.
+Alternative methods of birth control must be used until a semen sample analysis shows a zero-sperm count.

 What is a Flexible Cystoscopy?

 A flexible cystoscopy is a procedure in which a telescope is used to visualise the urethra, prostatic urethra, bladder neck, and bladder under strict aseptic conditions.
 It is performed after a local anaesthetic gel is introduced into the urethra.
 Flexible cystoscopy also allows the doctor to remove ureteral stents, take bladder biopsies and dilate the urethra if necessary.